hellokatze/hellokatze/README.md

 ### Hello, I'm Katharine 👋🏼😽

-I'm a full stack web developer based in Berlin, Germany.
+I'm a full stack web developer based in 📍Berlin.

+Interests: digitalization and digital transformation in Germany

 <!--
 **hellokatze/hellokatze** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.